Tax relief for partners: What governments are doing and what questions to ask

-Governments around the world have been implementing emergency tax relief measures to help individuals and businesses deal with the impact of Coronavirus (COVID-19).
+Governments around the world have been implementing emergency tax relief measures to help individuals and businesses deal with the impact of the coronavirus (COVID-19).
 Whether you run a large hotel or rent out a single bedroom, it can pay to know your options.

 A valuable free resource

-The EY Tax COVID-19 Response Tracker gathers tax-relief information from 120+ countries.
-Download the PDF overview to learn what type of relief measures are happening right now in your country:
+The EY Tax COVID-19 Response Tracker gathers tax-relief info from 120+ countries.
+Download the .pdf overview to learn what type of relief measures are happening right now in your country:

 - Economic measures being enacted to help businesses recover